About ClawList

 Useful Over Exhaustive

-We would rather maintain a tighter, more useful set of entries than publish a bloated database of unreviewed links.
+We would rather maintain a tighter, more useful set of entries than publish a broad database of unreviewed links that do not help someone build or evaluate a workflow.

 Ongoing Updates